Quickstart: Use Azure Cache for Redis with an ASP.NET Core web app

 dotnet run

-4. On the webpage navigation bar, select Azure Cache for Redis Test to test cache access.
+4. Select Azure Cache for Redis Test in the navigation bar of the web page to test cache access.

 Clean up resources